OfficeDev/outlook-dev-docs/docs/add-ins/validate-an-identity-token.md

     - Check that the current time is between the times specified in the `nbf` and `exp` claims.
 The `nbf` claim specifies the earliest time that the token is considered valid, and the `exp` claim specifies the expiration time for the token.
 It is recommended to allow for some variation in clock settings between servers.
     - Check that the `aud` claim is the expected URL for your add-in.
     - Check that the `version` claim inside the `appctx` claim is set to `ExIdTok.V1`.
-    - Check that the `amurl` claim inside the `appctx` is set to a valid URL.
+    - Check that the `amurl` claim inside the `appctx` is set to an authorized key manifest URL.

 ### Verify the domain